LimpidTech/prefer.js/README.md

 });
 ```

-You will notice that prefer only required 'settings.json'.
-It should always be
+You will notice that prefer only required 'settings'.
+It should always be given
-given in this way, because prefer takes care of looking through the filesystem
+in this way, because prefer takes care of looking through the filesystem for
-for configuration files.
-On both Unix and Windows systems, it will look in all
+configuration files.
+On both Unix and Windows systems, it will look in all of
-of the standard folders, as well as some conventional places where people like
+the standard folders, as well as some conventional places where people like to
-to put their configurations.
+put their configurations.

 Ordering matters, so having a file in `./settings.json` as well as another in
 `/etc/settings.json` is still reliable.
 The configuration in `./settings.json`
 will be used first.
+Prefer doesn't care what format your user writes your
+settings in, so they can also use `settings.yaml`, `settings.xml`,
+`settings.cson`, or any other supported format.

 If you prefer to look in specific places, you can always pass an options object
 as the second argument to prefer.load, and provide it the `files.searchPaths`